Green Infrastructure Partnership (GrIP)

 Who is GrIP?

-The Green Infrastructure Partnership is a group of nonprofits, government agencies, community-based organizations, and businesses who deliver green solutions to stormwater pollution via education, technical assistance, and incentive programs.
+The Green Infrastructure Partnership is a group of nonprofits, government agencies, community-based organizations, and businesses that deliver green solutions to stormwater pollution via education, technical assistance, and incentive programs.

 What is our goal?

 Our goal is to offer networking, education, and collaboration opportunities that bolster voluntary green infrastructure implementation in the Seattle area as an affordable and effective solution for preventing polluted stormwater runoff in Puget Sound.

 The Green Infrastructure Partnership meets on the third Thursday afternoon of each month to offer expert presentations on GSI topics of interest to our participants.
 We also provide time at each meeting for participants to share news about their project work as well as an opportunity for networking with those present.
 Meetings are currently being help virtually.

 - Elisha Gill,Kent-Meridian High School & Highline Community College, Sustainability Ambassadors & World Relief Seattle, Youth GrIP Member